Project Home Page

 Reading the news, watching specials on Public Television, seeing the many articles popping up in all the major news magazines … Doesn’t it make you wonder how modern science, and DNA testing in particular, can help solve some of your genealogical puzzles?
 After spending years rummaging through courthouses, libraries, family papers, cemeteries and the internet, aren’t you ready to use the latest tool to find your roots, once and for all?

 How does it work?
 Scientists mapping the human genome in 2000 found it consisted of about 3 billion pairs of DNA chemicals or "letters," and that those letters were 99.9 percent similar from one person to the next.
 It's within that 0.1 percent difference that the science of genetic genealogy was born.
 Just like notations in an old Bible or census records, family history is recorded in our genes.
 A father's Y chromosome DNA is passed down virtually unchanged to his sons while mothers pass down their mitochondrial DNA to their sons and daughters.

 Genetic genealogy is the newest tool available to genealogists.
 These tests help genealogists verify their paternal ancestry (father's father's father's...) or maternal ancestry (mother's mother's mothers ...) in a quick and easy way.
 It saves time, prevents mistakes, and provides invaluable data that can be obtained in no other way.

-As a family genealogist who has done my share of “rummaging,” I decided to make science work for me and all the other Palatine researchers out there who have “holes” in their paper trail or want to extend their research to:
+As family genealogists who have done our share of “rummaging,” we decided to make science work for us and all the other Palatine researchers out there who have “holes” in their paper trail or want to extend their research to:

 · Direct research into a geographical area and/or a specific timeframe;